quozd/awesome-dotnet/README.md

 * [Fluent Assertions](https://github.com/fluentassertions/fluentassertions) - A set of .NET extension methods that allow you to more naturally specify the expected outcome of a TDD or BDD-style test
 * [FluentAutomation](https://github.com/stirno/FluentAutomation) - Simple Fluent API for UI Automation
 * [FsCheck](https://github.com/fscheck/FsCheck) - Random Testing for .NET.
-* [Fuchu](https://github.com/mausch/Fuchu) - A unit-testing library for F# with tests-as-values which makes DSLs extemely easy to create.
+* [Fuchu](https://github.com/mausch/Fuchu) - A unit-testing library for F# with tests-as-values which makes DSLs extremely easy to create.
 * [Machine.Specifications](https://github.com/machine/machine.specifications) - Machine.Specifications (MSpec) is a context/specification framework that removes language noise and simplifies tests.
 * [Moq](https://github.com/Moq/moq4) - The most popular and friendly mocking framework for .NET
 * [NBuilder](https://github.com/garethdown44/nbuilder) - Rapid generation of test objects